Improve Child and Youth Success

 Our 4 Community Impact Areas are designed to deliver positive lasting change by bringing together a network of organizations, businesses and individuals to share resources and engage in results-driven Collective Impact Work.

-- Access to quality affordable early child care, 0-5 years (Child care is considered affordable if it is less than 10% of total income.)
+- Affordable Quality Early Child Care, 0-5 years (child care is considered affordable if it is less than 10% of total income)

 - In Gallatin County there are approximately 2,050 licensed child care slots which include approximately 340 licensed infant slots - wait lists for child care can be up to 2 years.